By Dan Plouffe

 Age 14-15 competitor Victor Hearn also booked his ticket to nationals, while fellow Nepean-Ottawa product Henry McKay will likely travel further to Germany for the Diving Canada-supported trip to the Dresden International competition.

-Though the team was not yet officially announced at press time, expect to see a repeat Dresden appearance offered to Henry McKay, who recorded the best Canadian finish at last year’s event with his 7th-place showing.
+Though the team was not yet officially announced at press time, expect to see a repeat Dresden appearance offered to McKay, who recorded the best Canadian finish at last year’s event with his 7th-place showing.

 Now based at the Canadian Sport Institute Ontario centre in Toronto, the Nepean-Ottawa product returned home to find his perennial place on the podium, winning the age 16-17 3 m and coming 3rd in the 1 m.